 I ran a workshop at Ideas Test where adults and children made their own essence vessels.
 I was struck by how attractive the public found the bottle works, and how soothing it was to handle them and the fused panels.

 After the Ideas Test display I installed the work in a window at INTRA in Rochester.
-I’ll be continuing to make the sea plastic works for inclusion in a Songlines exhibition at An Lanntair, the arts centre in Stornoway on Lewis, planned for May 2018.
+I’ll be continuing to make the sea plastic works for inclusion in a Songlines exhibition at An Lanntair, the arts centre in Stornoway on Lewis.